dfall33/ece477-skee-ball/README.md

 Any and all technical documentation, including a product overview, functional specification, etc., can be found in the `docs` folder in this repository.

+## Demonstration Video
+A demonstration video of the project can be found at the following link: [Electronic Skee Ball Machine Demonstration Video](https://youtu.be/028JnDdOcIg).
+This same video is available in MP4 format in the A14 - Project Archive zip file in this repository.

 ## Hardware Design
 The hardware of the project, including the schematic and PCB layout, is designed using KiCAD.
 The KiCAD project files can be found in the `hardware` folder.